MicrosoftDocs/power-automate-docs/articles/odata-filters.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="09/01/2017"
+   ms.date="09/15/2017"
    ms.author="deonhe"/>

 # Learn to use OData filters

-This walkthrough teaches you how to copy data from one data source (a Microsoft SharePoint List) to another data source ([SQL Azure](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview)) using Microsoft Flow.

-In this example, we copy data from a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) (the source) to an [SQL Azure](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table (the destination).
+This walkthrough shows you how to copy data from a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) (the source) to an [SQL Azure](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table (the destination) using a filter query in Microsoft Flow.

 >[AZURE.NOTE] You can copy data among any of the more than [150 services](https://flow.microsoft.com/connectors/) that Microsoft Flow supports.